CenterOnBudget/getcensus/README.md

 ## About

-To learn more about getcensus, please visit the getcensus documentation at [link-tbd](link-tbd).
+To learn more about getcensus, please visit the getcensus documentation at [centeronbudget.github.io/getcensus/](https://centeronbudget.github.io/getcensus/).

 getcensus uses the Census Bureau Data API but is not endorsed or certified by the Census Bureau.